Ireland-based biopharmaceutical company Jazz Pharmaceuticals has opened a manufacturing facility in Athlone, Ireland.

 Killeen Civil Engineering was contracted to provide engineering services, while architectural work was provided by Deveraux Architects.

-Wills Bros was contracted for construction and the company subcontracted P.McHugh & Sons for installation of electrical and telecom ducting, watermain, and rising foul and foul main drainage.
+Civil engineering company Wills Bros was contracted for construction and the company subcontracted P McHugh and Sons for installing the electrical and telecom ducting, watermain, and rising foul and foul main drainage.

 Jazz Pharmaceuticals is a biopharmaceutical company that develops and commercialises sleep, haematology, oncology, narcolepsy, pain and psychiatry products.